ribafish/example-test-distribution-testcontainers-cloud/README.md

 2. Docker
 3. Kubernetes

+### Testing with this example
 You can use the project defined in `example-testcontaiers-cloud` to run tests with Test Distribution + Testcontainers.
 It requires you to define one or both of `-PmaxRemoteExecutors=<number>` or `-PmaxLocalExecutors=<number>` when running the `test` (or any other task that invokes it) task.
+When running with `PmaxRemoteExecutors`, you will need a Test Distribution agent with Testcontainers Cloud configured.
+Examples on how to get it running are below.

 ## 1. Test distribution Jar + Testcontainers Cloud